google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs(121)-பண்ணைக் கீரை--Cockscomb Skip to main content

 Celosia argentea var. cristata (formerly Celosia cristata), known as cockscomb, is the cristate or crested variety of the species Celosia argentea.
 It was likely originally native to India, where it was saved from extinction in cultivation by the religious significance attached to the variety by Indian, Burmese, and Chinese gardeners who planted it near temples.

 The plants can be grown easily from the seeds.
-Since the plants are of tropic origin, they thrive in areas with tropical climate.
-However, they can also be grown in summer months in the colder climate.
-The plants being annual plants, grow for only about one fourth of a year.
+Since the plants are of tropical origin, they thrive in areas with tropical climates.
+However, they can also be grown in the summer months in the colder climate.
+The plants being annual plants, grow for only about one-fourth of a year.
 A soil temperature of about 16 °C (60 °F) is ideal for growth.
-This plant likes healthy soils, rich in organic matter and a full sun or partial shade exposure.
-It sows from March to May on a warm diaper, then it must be transplanted once or twice and put in place in May–June, 30–35 cm in all directions.
-During the summer it is necessary to water it copiously, with the foot especially and will bloom until the frosts.
+This plant likes healthy soils, rich in organic matter, and full sun or partial shade exposure.
+It shows from March to May on a warm diaper, then it must be transplanted once or twice and put in place in May–June, 30–35 cm in all directions.
+During the summer it is necessary to water it copiously, with the foot especially, and will bloom until the frosts.

 http:/www.sidhhaherbs.blogspot.com